 About the Department

-Our vibrant and internationally leading research programme provides broad-based coverage of both fundamental and applied physics, contributing to ground-breaking discoveries in fields such as string theory, the origins of the universe, particle physics, thermonuclear fusion, laser science, and materials physics, among many others.
+Students in Imperial’s Department of Physics join a vibrant research community, which is contributing to ground-breaking discoveries in fields such as string theory, the origins of the universe, particle physics, thermonuclear fusion, laser science, and materials physics, among many others.

 Three-year courses (180 ECTS):